VariantSync/Vatras/src/Framework/Relation/Configuration.lagda.md

 open import Data.EqIndexedSet
 ```

-## Equivalence of Indices
+This module defines semantic equivalence of configurations.

-Two indices are equivalent for an expression when they produce the same output for all expressions.
+Two configurations c₁ c₂ are considered equivalent for an
+expression e ∈ L (written "L ∋ e ⊢ c₁ ≣ⁱ c₂") if the configurations
+configure e to the same variant.
+Our definition reuses the definition of index equivalence of
+indexed sets `_⊢_≡ⁱ_`.
 ```agda
 _∋_⊢_≣ⁱ_ : ∀ {A : 𝔸}
   → (L : VariabilityLanguage V)